 Words by Brooke

 We met on Valentine’s Day in 2018 through a mutual friend, Chloe.
-Chloe and I have been friends for close to 10 years, and we actually used to date brothers [that’s a whole other story]!
+Chloe and I have been friends for close to ten years, and we actually used to date brothers [that’s a whole other story]!

 Simone and I hung out in a group a few times after we met.
-We had our first, what we call “date non-date” one Friday night when she invited me out for drinks with her and her work colleagues, and none of her work friends showed up.
-Then, the following Sunday Simone invited me to her place for wine and the rest is history!
+We had our first, what we call “date non-date.”
+One Friday night when she invited me out for drinks with her and her work colleagues and none of her work friends showed up.
+Then, the following Sunday, Simone invited me to her place for wine, and the rest is history!
 We basically started dating two days later and have never looked back.

 Nothing has changed since we got engaged.
-I think it was really just a way of us expressing how much we mean together and cementing the fact that we do want to spend forever together.
+I think it was really just a way of us expressing how much we mean together and cementing that we do want to spend forever together.

-Photography Jon Gazzignato
+Photography by Jon Gazzignato